conorh-devops/Ponyos-Watercolour-Art-Classes/README.md

 Project Log	Team log for the project

 # Risk Register
-These are the current Risks on the project, re-aligned on a weekly basis
+This section will list the Risks associated with the project along with along with its contingency and mitigation plan.
+The risk will be captured and udpated through out the project and re-aligned on a weekly basis.

+Risk                            Contingency                          Mitigation

 # Tenants of Design